Julia Butler Hansen: Entry to public service

 Hansen's political career began as a member of the Cathlamet, Washington, city council, where she served from 1938 to 1946.
 She served in the Washington State Legislature as a member of the State House of Representatives from January 1939 until November 1960, serving as the first woman speaker pro tempore from 1955 to 1960.
 She served as chairman of the Western Interstate Committee on Highway Policies for 11 western states from 1951 to 1961.

 United States Congress

 She was elected simultaneously as a Democrat to the Eighty-sixth Congress and to the Eighty-seventh Congress by special election, to fill the vacancy caused by the death of United States Representative Russell V. Mack, and was re-elected to the six succeeding Congresses (November 8, 1960 – December 31, 1974).
 She served on the House Appropriations Committee after serving for years on Education, Labor, Veteran's Affairs, Interior and Insular Affairs Committees.
+Hansen voted in favor of the Civil Rights Acts of 1964, Civil Rights Act of 1968 and the Voting Rights Act of 1965.
+From 1970 to 1974, Hansen chaired the House Democratic Caucus's Committee on Organization, Study and Review (called the Reform Committee) that led to a series of internal rules changes.